outline/rich-markdown-editor/README.md

 #### `dark`

 With `dark` set to `true` the editor will use a default dark theme that's included.
 See the [source here](/src/theme.ts).

+#### `dir`

+*Default: `auto`*

+Controls direction of the document.
+Possible values are:
+- `ltr`: Editor components are optimized for LTR documents and the content is explicitly marked as LTR.
+- `rtl`: Editor components are optimized for RTL documents and the content is explicitly marked as RTL.
+- `auto`: Editor components are optimized for LTR documents but the browser decides the direction of the content.

 #### `tooltip`